Conditions Treated and Services Available

 - Eight out of 10 people will have a problem with back pain at some time during their lives.

 YOU CAN, IN All PROBABILITY, END YOUR BACK PAIN NOW IF YOU MAKE THE EFFORT!
 The overwhelming majority of people, whether suffering from chronic or acute back pain, have insufficient strength in the major muscle groups of their backs.

-The doctors at Complete Health & Chiropractic Center and Complete Health of Lawrenceville have extensive training and experience in health science, sports injury management, and exercise science.
+The doctors at Complete Health of Lawrenceville have extensive training and experience in health science, sports injury management, and exercise science.
 They will be able to assess your individual back condition and offer you a personalized program to end the dysfunction and pain.